Ex-Texas nurse accused of killing dozens charged with murder

 - UW professor got it right on Trump.
 So why is he being ignored? | Danny Westneat

+During Jones’ time working at a San Antonio hospital and elsewhere in Texas, children died of unexplained seizures and other complications.

-Authorities have linked her to many more deaths of children who died under unusual circumstances during or shortly after her shifts.
+District Attorney Nico LaHood previously said investigators believe Jones may have killed some or all of those children because they died under unusual circumstances during or shortly after her shifts.

+The 11-month-old boy died of a fatal overdose of an anti-seizure drug, Dilantin, and prosecutors at Jones’ 1984 murder trial said the nurse lethally injected children at a clinic in Kerrville, northwest of San Antonio, to demonstrate the need for a pediatric intensive care unit at a nearby hospital.

+Other prosecutors theorized that Jones’ tactic was to take swift medical action and save some of her victims, making herself appear to be a sort of miracle worker.